Optimizing tree decompositions in MSO

 Recall here that a proper coloring of a graph is a coloring of its vertex set such that no two adjacent vertices receive the same color.
 The rest of this section is devoted to the proof of the Conflict Lemma.
 From now on, we assume that $G,t,F$ are as in the Dealternation Lemma, and we denote $H=H(t,F)$.

-Observe that the conflict graph $H$ is an intersection graph of a family of subtrees of a forest.
+Observe that the conflict graph $H$ is an intersection graph of a family of subtrees of a forest (here, a {\em{subtree}} of a forest $F$ is simply a connected subgraph of $F$).
 It is well-known (see, e.g.,~\cite{Golumbic-book}) that this property precisely characterizes the class of chordal graphs (graphs with no induced cycle of length larger than $3$), so $H$ is chordal.
 Chordal graphs are known to be perfect (again see, e.g.,~\cite{Golumbic-book}), hence the chromatic number of a chordal graph (the minimum number of colors needed in a proper coloring) is equal to the size of the largest clique in it.
 On the other hand, subtrees of a forest are known to satisfy the so-called Helly property: whenever $\mathcal{F}$ is some family of subtrees such that the subtrees in $\mathcal{F}$ pairwise intersect, then in fact there is a node of the forest that belongs to all the subtrees in $\mathcal{F}$.
 This means that the largest clique in an intersection graph of a family of subtrees of a forest can be obtained by taking all the subtrees that contain some fixed node.
 Therefore, to prove the Conflict Lemma it is sufficient to prove the following claim.